suyashGit123/GMRT_FETCH/README.md

 >predict.py --data_dir /data/candidates/ --model index

 The index is an letter from 'a-h' (lower case) and it chooses the CNN for FRB classifcation .We suggest setting it to 'a'</br>

 ---
 Instead of using the above sequential approach we have automated the process of candidate preparation and prediction using the auto.py script.</br>
 The input and output file directories can be set explicitly in the script, but can also be set using the command :

 >python auto.py --pin /pathto/input/directory --pout /path to/output/directory

-It also logs in the time taken for end to end processing and also the binary result of classification
+It also logs in the time taken for end to end processing and also the binary result of classification.
+Other options like cleaning the directory before writing the candidates to it can be accessed by settig the 'clean'flag

+---
+### Estimated time taken